vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_4/new_drawloop.md

 }
 ```

 We will add the code to the renderer on draw_geometry, right after creating the GPUSceneData descriptor set, so that we can bind it.
+Replace the code in the function that draws the hardcoded monkey head with this.
+Leave the descriptor set allocation for scene-data as this uses it.

 ```cpp
 	for (const RenderObject& draw : mainDrawContext.OpaqueSurfaces) {